Brewers rally for 4 runs in 9th inning to stun Padres 5-4

 TRAINER’S ROOM

-Padres: OF Wil Myers was not in the lineup for a third straight game but was available off the bench if needed, Melvin said.
+Padres: OF Wil Myers was not in the lineup for a third straight game but was available off the bench, Melvin said.
 Myers has been dealing with a sore right knee all season and received an injection Tuesday to help treat the injury.

-Brewers: After a frustrating week on the injury front, the Brewers got some promising news as SS Willy Adames (ankle) resumed his minor league rehab assignment at Triple-A Nashville, OF Hunter Renfroe (hamstring) went through an on-field workout and right-hander Brandon Woodruff (ankle) played catch without any issues.
+Brewers: After a frustrating week on the injury front, Milwaukee got some promising news as SS Willy Adames (ankle) resumed his minor league rehab assignment at Triple-A Nashville, OF Hunter Renfroe (hamstring) went through an on-field workout and right-hander Brandon Woodruff (ankle) played catch without any issues.

 UP NEXT